 Hang Sung Sot, or the Cave of the Surprises, is one of the most amazing caves in Halong Bay in Vietnam.
 The two chambers that form this amazing grotto are decorated with thousands of spectacular stalactite and stalagmite forms.
 The cave was discovered by the French in 1901.

-By Jrwooley6 By Jrwooley6
+By Jrwooley6

-By JWU By JWU
+By JWU

 No comments: